djeada/Linux-Notes/notes/partitions.md

 ### Common Disk Naming Conventions

-Disk names in Linux typically follow a specific naming pattern to indicate the type of device, its order, and its partitions.
+Disk names typically follow a specific naming pattern to indicate the type of device, its order, and its partitions.
 Here's a breakdown:

 #### I Device Type Indicators